The 20 Best Spasmodic Dysphonia Doctors Near Me in Baltimore, MD

 English

-Julie Winston is a Plastic Surgeon and an Otolaryngologist in Baltimore, Maryland.
+Julie Winston is a Plastic Surgeon and an Otolaryngologist in Towson, Maryland.
 Dr. Winston is rated as an Advanced provider by MediFind in the treatment of Spasmodic Dysphonia.
-Her top areas of expertise are Nasal Polyps, Laryngeal Nerve Damage, Spasmodic Dysphonia, and Vocal Cord Dysfunction.
-Dr. Winston is currently accepting new patients.
+Her top areas of expertise are Nasal Polyps, Laryngeal Nerve Damage, Vocal Cord Dysfunction, and Spasmodic Dysphonia.

 What is the definition of Spasmodic Dysphonia?